Fishing in Croatia: how and where?

 Share Twitter Facebook Whatsapp Telegram

-In the Adriatic, you’ll find a diverse array of potential catches, with over 400 species including sea bream, mullet, sea bass, squid and cuttlefish.
-There’s plenty of fishing to be had all along the coast in popular resorts such as Porec, while islands such as Svetac, Mali Lošinj and Jabuka also offer interesting fishing opportunities for sea anglers.
+In the Adriatic, you’ll find a diverse array of potential catches while fishing in Croatia, with over 400 species including sea bream, mullet, sea bass, squid, and cuttlefish.
+There is plenty of shore fishing opportunities in Croatia all along the coast in popular resorts such as Porec, while islands like Svetac, Mali Lošinj, and Jabuka also offer interesting fishing experiences for sea anglers.
 There’s lots more inspiration here.
+Of course, there’s also plenty of opportunity for freshwater fishing (angling).
+Trout fishing in Croatia is a popular activity, and you can fish for trout and pike in the Korona, a river that runs from the popular Plitvice Lakes National Park (which we’ve written about in our article “Plitvice Lakes: a UNESCO World Heritage Site in Croatia”)

 Fishing in Croatia_ how and where